 The internship program is based in one of the two outpatient mental health training clinics within our Institute: the University Psychological Clinic (serving adults) and/or the University Center for the Child and Family (serving children, adolescents and families; UCCF).
 The Psychological Clinic and UCCF are housed together in comfortable facilities in downtown Ann Arbor, just one block off the University of Michigan central campus.
-The internships begin in September and run for one year.
+The internships begin in mid-August and run for one year.

 - Adult Track (full time at our adult clinic)

 - Child/Adolescent Track (full time at our child clinic)

-For more information about our internships, download the Clinical Psychology Internship Handbook.
+For more information about our internships, download the MARI Clinical Psychology Internship Handbook.

 Training Model and Culture